Child Car Restraints

 - Combination restraint used in a booster seat mode

-The Australian Standard for Child Car Restraints AS/NZS 1754:2010 and 2013, are based on a child's age and height, this has changed from earlier Standards which included weight.
+The Australian Standard for Child Car Restraints AS/NZS 1754:2010 is based on a child's age and height, this has changed from earlier Standards which included weight.
 When using a restraint from an earlier Standard you must still comply with the manufacturer’s weight limit for that restraint and must exhaust all options available, before considering moving to the next category of restraints.

 The Frequently Asked Questions section of this website is useful in answering many of the commonly asked queries relating to Child Car Restraints and their use.